Buying Green Electricity From a “Competitive Supplier”

 If you are interested in investigating suppliers of green energy, your best resource is Energy Switch Massachusetts, the new Mass.gov website that helps consumers make a decision about buying electricity from competitive suppliers.
 It has a chart which compares prices/kilowatt hour, contract terms, amount of renewable energy offered, and estimated cost per month compared with your current utility, including Eversource.
 You can sort the list by “Renewable Energy content.”

-The non-profit Green Energy Consumers Alliance, (formerly Mass Energy Consumers Alliance), also has detailed information about buying green energy.
-Through their Green Power Program you can keep your present electricity supplier but support New England renewable energy by paying a few cents more per kilowatt hour.
+The non-profit Green Energy Consumers Alliance also has detailed information about buying green energy.
+Through their Green Powered Program you can keep your present electricity supplier but support New England renewable energy by paying a few cents more per kilowatt hour.

 What you should know